 First, the shape.
 The QST 106 features a modern rocker shape.
 The widest points at the tip and tail have been moved closer to the center than before.
 This makes it easier to pivot quickly and improves agility.
 This also makes the rocker section longer than before, which in turn makes it easier to float in fresh snow.
 The rocker and camber distribution throughout the ski is a twin rocker: 25% rocker, 60% camber at the tip, and 15% rocker at the tail

-The technology is the same as that of the QST series.
+The technology incorporates features common to the QST series.

-The thin tip and tail feature a "Cork Dampener" with built-in cork to absorb vibrations, resulting in easy handling and a smooth glide.
+The thin tip and tail feature a "cork dampener" with embedded cork to absorb vibrations, resulting in improved maneuverability and smooth gliding.

-The underfoot features a double sidewall structure injected with high-density ABS for high impact resistance.
-This not only improves edge hold, but the "C/FX Carbon" from tip to tail, a blend of carbon and hemp, transfers power to the entire ski without any loss.
-This is Salomon's proprietary reinforcement material that combines the lightness, strength, and stability of carbon with the vibration absorption properties of hemp.
-It's also 150g lighter than the previous model, which also contributes to its ease of handling.
+The underside has a double sidewall structure injected with high-density ABS for enhanced impact resistance.
+This increases edge hold, and from tip to tail, "C/FX carbon," a blend of carbon and hemp, ensures that power is efficiently transferred throughout the entire ski.
+This is Salomon's unique reinforcement material that combines the lightness, strength, and stability of carbon with the vibration absorption of hemp.
+The fact that it is 150g lighter than the previous model also contributes to its improved maneuverability.

 The women's model lineup also incorporates similar features, so female skiers can enjoy the versatility and gliding performance unique to the QST series